allegheny-college-cmpsc-105-spring-2025/activities/README.md

 - Please only upload one file per activity.
 If you upload the wrong thing, please remove it and upload the correct file

-Overtime, you will have a record of all of your work here here in GitHub.
+Over time, you will have a record of all of your work here here in GitHub.